1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Printhead
 The printheads of the **Go** and the **Neo** aren't identical because of the different type of extruder they're using: the **Go** uses a bowden extruder while the **Neo** is using a direct drive extruder.
 If you look at both printheads from the front and compare their size, you'll notice that the one of the **Go** is a bit smaller and more suqare than the wider and more square one from the **Neo**.
-The following picture shows a new printhead as a spare part.
+The following picture shows a new printhead for the **Neo** as it comes as a spare part.

 ![New Neo print head spare part](../assets/images/head_neo-spare_web.jpg)